 All I wanna do is drink and die.

 I hitched a ride on a hot sunny summer afternoon.
 I was 16.
 I was about five months pregnant.
 I couldn’t tell anyone.
 I never wanted to have children.
 I was drinking heavily.
 The driver was kind.
 He offered me some tea.
-He took the wrong turn.
+Unfortunately, he took the wrong turn.
 I thought he was going to kill me, and I didn’t care.

 I terminated the pregnancy.
 It was one of the most physically and emotionally painful experiences I’ve ever had.